timbo-rafa/timbo-rafa/README.md

 Repositories tagged with `demo` are demonstrations that I use on interviews if possible/requested.
 `frontend` usually are zero-installation demos and you can run it live on the browser, except for native android apps, which are on Google Play, or a few non-web programs.

-These live demos are on free servers (Heroku at the time of writing), in which the server may sleep if idle.
-Thus, the first-time initialization may take some seconds.
-After this, it is much faster.

 ## Highlights

 | Language | Name | Description | Features